 What Can I Do: Try sticking to three meals a day.
 If you really need a snack, keep it low it fat and sugar and follow it up with a big glass of water.
 You can also carry a toothbrush with you and brush after snacking to clear out cavity causing food debris.
 Chewing sugar free gum can also help stimulate saliva production to help clean your teeth.
 If you have already developed cavities, Dr. Hendricks offers his patients several types of dental fillings to stop decay from spreading.

 Chewing ice can damage dental restorations.
 Ice is a frequent cause for broken crowns or fillings.
 Chewing ice could also damage your natural teeth causing chips or cracks.
 If your teeth sensitive chewing ice is definitely not a good idea.
 The cold can irritate your sensitive teeth causing discomfort.

 What Can I Do- Do not chew ice.
 Use a straw to avoid ice touching sensitive teeth.
 If you just can not resist the temptation, drink your beverages without ice.
 Our Bluffton dentist office offers restorative dentistry treatments to replace broken or missing dental crowns and dental fillings.

 Schedule An Appointment

-Dr. David Snyder offers his patients quality and complete dentistry so that they may enjoy their best oral health for years to come.
+Dr. John Hendricks offers his patients quality and complete dentistry so that they may enjoy their best oral health for years to come.
 Schedule an appointment at our Bluffton dentist office.